Vaibhav-shrivastav/RealEstateWebsite_Reunion/README.md

 # Real Estate Property Filtering website

 This website was made using react.
-It is an single page web application displaying properties to buy, sell and rent.
+It is a single page web application displaying properties to buy, sell and rent.
 External packages or libraries include, Bootstrap as CSS framework, Google Fonts for fonts, pexels for images, `react-router-dom` for Routing and links and `react-icons` for some icons.